serraict/serraict.github.io/_posts/thoughts/2018-10-04-history-waterfall-and-scrum.md

 He asked Ken which methodology he used at his company for developing his company's ALM tooling:

-> I use Absolutely none of [of those methodologies] Jeff.
+> I use absolutely none of [of those methodologies] Jeff.
 > If I'd be using anyone of them I'd be out of business.
 > We need to be very flexible and respond to change [...]
 >